esumitra/clojure-webmvc/README.md

 clojure-webmvc
 ==============

-A framework for supporting the Model-View-Controller (MVC) design pattern for clojure web applications
+A framework for supporting the Model-View-Controller (MVC) design pattern for clojure web applications.
+The framework supports using standard conventions for controller and view namespaces.

 License
 -------